Using Social Cues and Clues

 Advancing Your Skills

 Noticing what you are noticing as you read social cues and clues is a part of personal growth and personal improvement.
-Being patient with others when you realize you’ve been mis-read will be
+Being patient with others when you realize you’ve been misread will be appreciated.

-a few of these techniques to improve the quality of your intentional
+Try a few of these techniques to improve the quality of your intentional communications:

 - Make a game of it.
 Each time you attend a social gathering, set a goal for it.
 You might introduce yourself to three new people and have short conversations with each.
 Maybe you want to introduce those three people to three other people and practice politely leaving those conversations.
 Set your goals around things you're least comfortable with.